• Skip to primary navigation

 But what exactly is cornstarch?
 Cornstarch is a powder made from the starch of the corn kernel.

-It is high in carbohydrates and has a neutral taste, making it a versatile ingredient for many different purposes.
+It is high in carbohydrates and has a neutral taste, making it a flexible ingredient for many different purposes - read thickening agent taste insights to learn what to expect.

 When combined with water, cornstarch can form a thick, gelatinous substance often used to replace egg whites in recipes.